Lamonkey/csc510_hw/INSTALL.md

 To install as a developer, with the virtualenv active as described above, run:
 ```
 pip install -r requirements.txt
+pip install -e .
 ```
+(`-e` is the short version of `--editable`.)

+The "editable" flag makes pip install the package as symlinks pointing to the source code tree.
+As a result, edits to the source code affect the installed version of the package, with no need to reinstall in order to pick up changes.

-Further instructions will be added when entry point is made available.
+Further instructions will be added when entry points are made active.

 ### Other notes
 Wording based off of Github user joshuam1008 private project.
 Contact for more details.